HDFGroup/hsds/docs/design/obj_store_schema/obj_store_schema_v2.md

 The following is a brief review of the HDF5 data model as it relates to the schema design (see the HDF5 docs for a more complete description).

-In the traditional HDF5 data model, object are stored in a POSIX file.
-Management of objects within the file is done by the HDF5 library and is opaque to the HDF5 library client.

-HDF5 data model consist of:
+HDF5 data model consist of the following primitives:

-1. Group - an object that manages a set of attributes and links
+1. Group - an object that manages a set of attributes and links.
+A designated group "root" serves as the base of the hierachy.
 2. Attribute - a "small" named data item that consist of a dataspace, type description, and data
 3. Link - a named reference to another HDF5 object (hard link for links within the file, as well as Soft and External links)
 4. Dataset - a data container that consists of a dataspace, type description, attributes, and other properties (e.g. chunk layout, fill value, compression filters, etc.)
 5. Committed Type - a sharable type object (that also has a set of attributes)

-This document will describe how each of these entities will be stored as an object (as well as the equivalent of an HDF5 "file")
+This document will describe how each of these entities can be stored in a format suitable for object storage systems.

+As traditionally used with the HDF5 library, these objects are stored within a POSIX file.
+By contrast the object storage schema stores each HDF object as an object storage object (a "sharded" representation) and includes a "domain" object serves as a stand-in for HDF5 files.

 The goal of the object schema is to be of sufficient fidelity that it should be possible to convert a traditional HDF5 file to a set of objects, and then convert the set of objects to a HDF5 file that is equivalent to the original file.